Nursing R.N.-B.S.N. Program

 California University’s Department of Nursing offers an upper-division program leading to a Bachelor of Science in Nursing.
 This program is intended for registered nurses who have already completed a diploma or associate degree in nursing.

-The R.N.-B.S.N.
-Program is specifically designed to provide the graduate with an educational foundation in the arts and sciences as well as nursing, to serve as a basis for graduate education and a commitment to lifelong learning.
+The R.N.-B.S.N. program is specifically designed to provide the graduate with an educational foundation in the arts and sciences as well as nursing, to serve as a basis for graduate education and a commitment to lifelong learning.
 The program assists the R.N. with the synthesis of theories and research findings into the role of the professional nurse, and builds upon the R.N.’s competencies in nursing by providing an increased level of knowledge and experiences in a variety of settings.
 Graduates are thus prepared to assume a wide range of professional nursing roles in diverse health care environments.
+The R.N. of the 21st century must respond to the growing demand for nurses with a high level of critical thinking and leadership ability in order to deal with the increased complexities of health care today and into the future.

 The program is accredited by the Commission on Collegiate Nursing Education.